SAP-samples/teched2023-AD264/exercises/ex1/README.md

 <p>

 Check on `/odata/v4/statistics/UrgentIncidents` for the results.
-Note they will vary depending on your sample data.
+Note that they will vary depending on your sample data.

 Remember: you got all of this power without a single line of (Javascript or Java) code!